 When To Sell Investment Property

 Owning rental property is like a war of attrition.
-The longer you can hold on, the likely the wealthier you will be.
+The longer you can hold on, the wealthier you will likely be.
 But you might not necessarily be happier since it takes time to maintain and manage.
 Since real estate is also cyclical, there are times when it might be better to sell than to buy.

 I've thoroughly gone through a list of 13 items to consider if you've been thinking about selling investment property in this latest article: When To Sell Investment Property.